-TESTS: There will be five (5) chapter tests in this course.
+TESTS: There will be four (4) unit tests in this course.
 A calculator is permitted and encouraged to be used on every test.
 This course has no comprehensive final exam.

-Besides the online quizzes and tests on our CANVAS Home page, the student you will find the textbook for this course; video instruction; additional course information.
+Besides the online quizzes and tests on our CANVAS Home page, the student you will find the textbook for this course; video instruction (as mentioned); additional course information.
 Your grade for this course will be determined by your scores on the quizzes and tests.
-Tests and quizzes are computer generated and are different but similar each student.
+(See Item VII.)
+Tests and quizzes are computer generated and are different but similar for each student.